sofiaborgato/sofiaborgato.github.io/_pages/cv.md

 Exams
 ======
 **MSc in Data Science and Engineering**
-* ExamsData science lab: process and methods
+* Data science lab: process and methods
 * Data management and visualization
 * Database
 * Mathematics in Machine Learning